 The office of Helyar, Vermeulen, Rae & Maughan (HVR&M) was on the seventh floor of an old building at the corner of Bay & Richmond.
 One could tell that the building was ancient by the elevator, with its sliding mesh doors and which could only be operated by an attendant, day or night.
-Across Bay Street was the huge multi-storey Simpson’s department store with its multiple storeys, plus a basement and occupying an entire city block.
+Across Bay Street was the huge multi-storey Simpson’s department store, occupying an entire city block.

 When I joined HVR&M, there were only three employees – an Australian receptionist (Janice), an English bookkeeper (I can’t remember her name), and an English quantity surveyor, Peter Pedrette.
 Soon after, we were joined by another Englishman – Jack Brown, and a rather shy little Jamaican – Leroy, who rarely ever spoke.

 Peter was 36 when I first knew him and he had only recently arrived in Canada, with his wife, Barbara.
 He had spent some years working in Kuwait and it was there that he met Barbara, a school teacher.
 They were both devout Catholics and not long married.
 Their first child was due later that year.
 They were devoted to each other and they always addressed each other as ‘Darling’.
-They were well-educated a well-spoken.
-Apart from my father and his parents, Peter and Barbara were the first English people that I had ever met.
+They were well-educated and well-spoken.
 I developed a great respect for them.

 It was Peter who fuelled my nascent interest in equity investment by talking of shares he was considering buying.
 One lunch hour we went to the Toronto Stock Exchange and I was fascinated to see how the trading worked in the cacophony of noise, with traders shouting their offers and communicating with their team by hand signals.
 And the tickertape of deals, moving relentlessly across the screens.
 I was well and truly hooked and I spent many evenings in the city library, around the corner from the office, reading investment books, and forming my own approach to equities.
 It has turned out to be a lifetime interest, and my methods today are little changed from my initial approach more than 50 years ago.